International Space Station, preparing humans for deep space exploration

 - The International Space Station (ISS) is a permanently crewed, multinational space laboratory in low-Earth orbit.

 - NASA and its international partners conduct research aboard the ISS that helps us prepare for human deep space exploration missions.

-Why do we need the International Space Station?
+Why we need the ISS

 - Studies on how living in space affects the human body